 Satellite Image of Aurora Site

+The “enter” arrow here should also orient that they will drive through to that holding area.

 Day of Testing Process

 Go to your test at your scheduled time.
 Bring a photo ID with your date of birth and your insurance card if applicable.